MohdArham/Arham-Minor-Project/README.md

 The software is an intranet based software which can be used within the organization.
 It is basically a customer care management system.
 This software is very efficient in future time because it is an E-help desk system which tries to solve the problems of all the customer via internet medium and digital medium and thus reducing even the working time for the users too, to solve their problems and queries.
 ## Software Requirements
 In order to run this project, you will need to have the following software installed on your system:
-+ XAMPP (Version 8.0.12 or higher) - used for running the Apache web server and MySQL database.
++ XAMPP (Version 8.0.12 or higher) - Used for running the Apache web server and MySQL database.
-+ A web browser (e.g. Google Chrome, Mozilla Firefox, etc.) - used for accessing the web pages served by the Apache web server.
++ A web browser (e.g. Google Chrome, Mozilla Firefox, etc.) - Used for accessing the web pages served by the Apache web server.
 ## Hardware Requirments
-+ Processor: Dual-core or higher (recommended)
++ Processor: Dual-core or higher (Recommended)
-+ RAM: 2GB or higher (recommended)
++ RAM: 2GB or Higher (Recommended)
 + Storage: 50GB or more
-+ Bandwidth: 1Mbps or higher (depending on expected traffic)
++ Bandwidth: 1Mbps or higher (Depending on expected traffic)
 ## Tools Used
 The following tools were used in the development of this project:
 + Visual Studio Code (Version: 1.77.0)